 A test-driven approach, in which design is grown and code delivered incrementally according to functionality or risk, forms the basis of the construction phase of an iterative and incremental development.
 The use of unit testing provides confidence in existing code and supports the ability to refactor code as development unfolds.

-The Test-Driven Development in Java course presents a number of modern practices for developing code based on an adaptive development life cycle.
+This 2-day workshop presents a number of modern practices for developing code based on an adaptive development life cycle.
 Agility and predictability are two qualities often missing from software development.

 The course is intended as a practical course: the best way to appreciate how test-driven development works and what it feels like is to do it in practice, making sense of the principles item bodies.
 In this form the course is based on lecture material, demonstration, discussion, exercises and hands-on labs.